ahsan169/LeadStore/replit.md

-# Lakefront Leadworks - Streamlined MCA Lead Marketplace
+# Lakefront Leadworks - Multi-Tenant MCA Lead CRM

 ## Overview

-Lakefront Leadworks is a CRM-focused MCA lead marketplace designed for managing pre-enriched leads.
-The system assumes all uploaded leads are already enriched and focuses on providing complete CRM functionality including pipeline management, task tracking, activity logging, contact management, and comprehensive lead workflow tools.
-The platform emphasizes practicality and user experience in the Merchant Cash Advance (MCA) lead industry.
-Key capabilities include comprehensive CRM, lead validation, and a sophisticated UCC Intelligence System for detailed lead assessment.
+Lakefront Leadworks is a multi-tenant CRM platform designed for the Merchant Cash Advance (MCA) industry.
+The system supports multiple companies with role-based access (super_admin, company_admin, agent), features an AI Brain for calculating hot scores (0-100) and suggesting next best leads, includes call logging with outcome tracking, automated workflow for follow-ups, and company-scoped data isolation.

 **Note**: Lead enrichment features have been removed from the UI (backend routes remain intact for future use).